gagolews/stringi/docs/_sources/rapi/stri_encode.md.txt

 ## Value

 If `to_raw` is `FALSE`, then a character vector with encoded strings (and appropriate encoding marks) is returned.
-Otherwise, a list of raw vectors is produced.
+Otherwise, a list of vectors of type raw is produced.

 ## References

-*Conversion* -- ICU User Guide, <http://userguide.icu-project.org/conversion>
+*Conversion* -- ICU User Guide, <https://unicode-org.github.io/icu/userguide/conversion/>

-*Converters* -- ICU User Guide, <http://userguide.icu-project.org/conversion/converters> (technical details)

 ## See Also